RealTimeChris/DiscordCoreAPI/Documentation/Examples/Getting Voice Regions.md

 ### **Getting Voice Regions:**
 ---
 - Access within the `DiscordCoreAPI` namespace, the `Channels` class.
-- Select, from the `WebHooks` class, the `getVoiceRegionsAsync()` function and execute it, with a return value of type `auto` or `vector<VoiceRegionData>`, while passing it the created data structure.
+- Select, from the `Channels` class, the `getVoiceRegionsAsync()` function and execute it, with a return value of type `auto` or `vector<VoiceRegionData>`, while passing it the created data structure.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp